In production : Cowley timeline

 1930 to 1939

 In 1939, Cowley became the first British factory to reach a million vehicle production total (Austin had to wait until after the war, in 1946, to achieve this at Longbridge).
-There wasn’t much time to celebrate this milestone, however.
-In September 1939, Cowley was once again turned over to urgent war work.
+However, there wasn’t much time to celebrate this milestone because, in September 1939, Cowley was once again turned over to urgent war work.

 1940 to 1949